benterova/benterova/content/experience/index.md

 - **Contributions**:
   - Managed Linux (RHEL) administration and deployment for research divisions.
-  - Led integration with propreitary software and hardware systems for research divisions, and ensured compliance with HIPAA and other University policies.
+  - Led integration with proprietary software and hardware systems for research divisions, and ensured compliance with HIPAA and other University policies.
   - Was the primary point of contact for C-level executives and other high-profile individuals within the hospital and research divisions.
   - Managed ticket queue and assignments for the desktop support team.
   - Developed and maintained scripts for automating system administration tasks.